 Wyandot County Public Health offers lead testing to children age 9 months through age 6 years by appointment.
 Education regarding lead poisoning prevention is a vital component of our lead prevention program.
 Follow up is provided for those children who have an elevated lead level.

-BCMH was developed to link families of children with special health care needs to a network of child-centered providers and also to help families obtain payment for the medical services their children need.
-Children ages 0 – 21 who are permanent residents of Ohio may be eligible for BCMH services.
+CMH was developed to link families of children with special health care needs to a network of child-centered providers and also to assist families in obtaining payment for the medical services their children need.
+Children ages 0-21 who are permanent residents of Ohio may be eligible for CMH services.
+Local Public Health Nurses may be contacted for more information.

 Head Lice Eradication